 An Approach Lighting System (ALS) provides the basic means to transition from instrument flight to visual flight for landing.
-ALS are a configuration of signal lights starting at the landing threshold and extending into the approach area a distance of 2400-3000 ft. for precision instrument runways and 1400-1500 ft. for non-precision instrument runways.
+ALS are a configuration of signal lights starting at the landing threshold and extending into the approach area a distance of 2400-3000 feet for precision instrument runways and 1400-1500 feet for non-precision instrument runways.
 Some systems include sequenced flashing lights that appear to the pilot as a ball of light traveling towards the runway at high speed blinking twice per second.

 Operational requirements dictate the sophistication and configuration of the ALS for a particular runway.
 Depending on the type of approach, certain ALS are required to aide pilots in the identification of the airport environment during instrument meteorological conditions.
+These requirements are found in FAA AC 150/5300-13 (current edition).
+It should be noted that ALS systems are required for runways with precision instrument approaches.

-ABI currently has a 1,400 ft.
-Medium Intensity Approach Light System with Runway Alignment Indicator Lights (MALSR) for the ILS approach for Runway 35R.
-The Runway Alignment Indicator Lights for the MALSR extend an additional 1,000 ft. making the total length of the MALSR system 2,400 ft.
+ABI currently has a 1,400 feet Medium Intensity Approach Light System with Runway Alignment Indicator Lights (MALSR) for the ILS approach for Runway 35R.
+The Runway

+Alignment Indicator Lights for the MALSR extend an additional 1,000 feet making the total length of the MALSR system 2,400 feet.